1. Mirador de Penya des Migdia

 Short easy walk of 2.5 hours that runs through the nature reserve of Boquer Valley.
 You can see all kind of bird species, even ospreys if you start the walk early enough.

-You can park in a large car park at Finca Boquer in Port de Pollença.
-You go through the driveway of the Finca, through the gate and past the Finca.
-The walk starts when you are through the second gate.
+You can park at a large parking lot at Finca Boquer in Port de Pollença.
+Then go through the driveway of the Finca, through the fence and along the Finca.
+The walk starts when you pass through the second gate.

 The path goes up and goes through 2 rocks that seem to indicate the gate to the valley.
 From that point it is actually straight ahead with a high rising mountain range on both sides, until you come to a jagged bay.
 When the sea is calm you can refresh yourself.
 So bring swimming gear and swimming shoes.
 It is quite possible that you are there all alone.
 And otherwise there are many more beautiful beaches in Mallorca to cool down after a walk.
 The walk takes about 2 hours without a break and is suitable for small children.